-We have been reading stories about countless IoT devices and services that are benefiting people in a wide variety of ways, such as helping deliver parcels via autonomous drones or robots, detecting and pinpointing the location of gunshots to help fight crime, use face recognition as a credit card, automatically request maintenance for some soon-to-be broken city assets, sensing people’s health without visiting a doctor and cars that drop you off and find parking spots themselves.
+We have been reading stories about countless IoT devices and services that are benefiting people in a wide variety of ways, such as helping deliver parcels via autonomous drones or robots, detecting and pinpointing the location of gunshots to help fight crime, using facial recognition as a credit card, automatically request maintenance for some soon-to-be-broken city assets, sensing people’s health without visiting a doctor, and cars that drop you off and find parking spots themselves.
 Yet, when asked which smart city measures have actually been implemented and how today’s technology has helped us make our current urban life more efficient, most will not have a clue.

 Rising security with IoT:

 Probably the most noticeable Smart City trend is the implementation of security cameras in densely populated public spaces.
-As you have guessed, there is a negative correlation between cameras and crime, which saves cities a lot of money at the end of a day.
-For example the crimes prevented in Humboldt Park, Chicago saved the city $4.30 for every dollar spent on the surveillance system.
-With current developments in artificial intelligence and face recognition systems, 1oT is expecting to see security cameras in public space get even smarter, so if criminal offence occurs, police gets notified automatically.
+As you have guessed, there is a negative correlation between cameras and crime, which saves cities a lot of money at the end of the day.
+For example, the crimes prevented in Humboldt Park, Chicago saved the city $4.30 for every dollar spent on the surveillance system.
+With current developments in artificial intelligence and face recognition systems, 1oT is expecting to see security cameras in public space get even smarter, so if a criminal offence occurs, police get notified automatically.

 Saving energy and money with IoT:

 Another measure that local governments implement is the installation of intelligent street lights.
 These lights save money by dimming themselves automatically when no one is using the street and use more efficient LED lights, which emit more light while consuming less energy.
 Street lights can be made intelligent by placing sensors or cameras on them.
 What makes them even smarter is that these devices can sense what kind of objects are on the street and cast light accordingly (more for pedestrians, less for cars and even less for big trucks).
 These lights give reliable information about street usage for the cities and local governments.